kyewei/lyricScraper/README.md

 that fetches lyrics for given song artist and title on online sites, and caches the results.
 The user can then access individual results through an ID or by various means (by Artist, Title, etc).

+Experimental version is up on Heroku in the link listed in the repo description.
+It uses 1 Dyno for now.

 It is built using `Node.js` using the `async` library, `Express.js` for routing, `mongoDB` as the backend database through `mongoose`, `request` and `cheerio` packages for fetching and scraping pages.